Adult Programs: Graphic Design Certificate

 Graphic Design Certificate students can select and organize the studio course sequence according to their personal interests.

-Completion of the Graphic Design Certificate requires a portfolio review by a Continuing Studies faculty member, submission of a signed Certificate Program Completion Form, and a minimum of three (3) digital images from the student's body of work.
+Completion of the Graphic Design Certificate requires a portfolio review, submission of a signed Certificate Program Completion Form, and a minimum of three (3) digital images from the student's body of work.

 Note: Required courses may not be offered all semesters (fall, spring, summer).
 Please contact Continuing Studies for suggestions on organizing your course sequence.